What does Inclusive education mean?

 - Learning and teaching resources and approaches

-Inclusive education in Scotland aims to eliminate social exclusion that is a consequence of attitudes in responses to diversity in race, social class, ethnicity, religion, gender and ability.
+Inclusive education in Scotland aims to eliminate social exclusion that is a consequence of attitudes to diversity in race, social class, ethnicity, religion, gender and ability.
 It starts from the belief that education is a human right and the foundation of a more just society.
 An inclusive approach, with an appreciation of diversity and an ambition for all to achieve their full potential, is essential to getting it right for every child and raising attainment for all.

 The core principles of our inclusive approach in Scotland focuses on: